Korean American Story - Koreatown Storytelling Program Legacy Project - Saigu Recordings

 Soon Ja Rhee

-Soon Ja Rhee and her husband decided to open up a video rental store after six years of living in LA.
-But within five years of running the business, news broke out about riots happening across LA.
+Soon Ja and her husband decided to open a video rental store after six years of living in Los Angeles.
+Yet within five years of running the business, news broke out about riots happening across the city.
 Mrs. Rhee vividly recalls her next-door neighbor rushing over to tell her that they saw their store on fire on the news.
-Her whole family hurried back to the store and saw everything had burned down.
+Her whole family hurried back to the store and saw that everything had burned to the ground.

 This year marks the 30th anniversary of SaIGu (4.29).
 As Mrs. Rhee looks back at this difficult time in her life, she also reflects on how it was a time when the community came together.
-Today, she hopes the people of Koreatown continue to come together and grow towards becoming a more diverse and unified community.
+Today, she hopes that the people of Koreatown will continue to work together and become a more diverse and unified community.